CARI (DIBELS 7-9) Research Release

 The OR portion of the CARI is an individually administered measure that assesses oral reading fluency, accuracy, and comprehension.
 During an OR task, the student is given 90 seconds to read each passage out loud.
 At the end of 90 seconds, a brief comprehension component is administered.
 An OR triad of passages takes approximately 10 minutes to complete.

-All 2016-2017 CARI Research Release materials (including assessment and training materials) will be made available to confirmed sites as a free download through the DMG website.
+All 2018-2019 CARI Research Release materials (including assessment materials and training videos) will be made available to confirmed sites as a free download through the DMG website.
 Participating sites will need to duplicate the testing materials.